 Douglas Cahill has served as a director since March 2013.
 Mr. Cahill is a Managing Director of CCMP and a member of the firm's Investment Committee.
 Prior to becoming a Managing Director of CCMP in July 2014, Mr. Cahill was an Executive Advisor to CCMP, serving in an advisory role from March 2013.
 Mr. Cahill served as President and Chief Executive Officer of Oreck, the manufacturer of upright vacuums and cleaning products, from May 2010 until December 2012.
 Prior to joining Oreck, Mr. Cahill served as President and Chief Executive Officer of Doane Pet Care Company, a private label manufacturer of pet food and former CCMP portfolio company.
 Mr. Cahill serves as a Board Member for Junior Achievement of Middle Tennessee and at Vanderbilt University's Owen Graduate School of Management.
-Mr. Cahill is the Chairman of the Board of Directors of Jamieson Laboratories, is Chairman of the Board of Directors of Shoes for Crews.
+Mr. Cahill is the Chairman of the Board of Directors of Jamieson Laboratories, is Chairman of the Board of Directors of The Hillman Companies, Inc. and is a member of the Board of Directors of Shoes for Crews.
 We believe that Mr. Cahill's financial, investment and management expertise and his experience serving on public and private boards brings to our Board important skills and qualify him to serve as one of our directors.